 Prime Minister Sir Keir Starmer to Chair Cobra Meeting Following US Strikes on Iran - Liverpool Echo

-- Prime Minister Sir Keir Starmer is scheduled to lead a Cobra crisis meeting on Sunday afternoon in response to the US airstrikes targeting Iran's nuclear facilities.
+- On Sunday, Prime Minister Sir Keir Starmer chaired a Cobra meeting following the first US airstrikes on Iran's nuclear facilities.

 Keir Starmer must 'be clear on his stance on military action' against Iran, says Shadow Defence Minister: ‘No risk-free solution!’